10 Ideas for Communicating Effectively with your Partner

 Step 2: Externalize.
 Identify the problem.
 The problem is the problem, the person is not the problem.

 Step 3: Acknowledgement: I hear you, I understand.
-This does not necessarily mean agreement, but acknowledging their experience.
+This does not necessarily mean agreement, but acknowledging the other's experience.
 Acknowledgement might also contain an apology if anything regrettable was said or done (hurtful/blaming/criticizing).

 Step 4: “We” talk.
 Look what happened to us.
 This is our problem.
 What can we do differently?